September 18th, 2020 | Come on, Ladies! On Women in Professional Environment.

 I have very positive memories from those times and I find all of these leaders as strong, competent, hard-working, and at the same time, highly compassionate.
 Unfortunately, to get accepted for the job and get under the wings of a strong female leader, you usually need to first face this wall of female hiring managers.
 And that’s often a barrier of ice that I cannot cross for the aforementioned reasons.

 Some Women Develop a Persona in the Workplace.

-The next self-destructive behavior I see in women in the workplace is that, they sometimes develop a persona—and this persona doesn’t work in their favor at all.
+The next self-destructive behaviour I see in women in the workplace is that they sometimes develop a persona—and this persona doesn’t work in their favour at all.
 Fortunately, I don’t see this happening as much in academia.
 However, in business, I see it very often.